 Advisor to the Economic Unity Council presents 5 recommendations for policy-makers to take into account in short and medium-term plans

-Dr. Ali Muhammad Al-Khouri, Advisor to the Council of Arab Economic Unity of the League of Arab States, and President of the Arab Federation for Digital Economy, delivered a speech during the activities of the “Future of Financial Services Technologies” conference, which was held under the title: “Advancing economies in a post-Covid 19 world” during my two days.
+Dr. Ali Mohamed Al-Khouri, Advisor to the Council of Arab Economic Unity of the League of Arab States, and President of the Arab Federation for Digital Economy, delivered a speech during the activities of the “Future of Financial Services Technologies” conference, which was held under the title: “Advancing economies in a post-Covid 19 world” during my two days.
 October 19 and 20 sponsored by the Saudi Arabian Monetary Agency and the Group of Twenty within the program of international conferences held as events accompanying the year of the Saudi presidency of the Group of Twenty, with the participation of elite local and international speakers in the financial sector, and more than 4,000 participants.

 Al-Khouri started a talk highlighting the increasingly important digital economy and ways to employ it to overcome the Covid-19 crisis, noting that the contribution of the digital economy constitutes about $12 trillion, representing 15.5% of the global GDP, and its contribution is expected to rise to more than half through 2023, driven by digital transformations in organizations, products, and services.